AdaCore/learn/courses/intro-to-spark/book/01_Overview.rst

 create the largest possible subset of Ada that was still amenable to simple specification and sound verification.

-The most notable exclusions from Ada include exceptions and access types (including related features such as allocators), both of which are known to considerably increase the amount of user-written annotations required.
+The most notable restrictions from Ada are related to exceptions and access types, both of which are known to considerably increase the amount of user-written annotations required for full support.
 Goto statements and controlled types are also not supported since they introduce non-trivial control flow.
 The two remaining restrictions relate to side-effects in expressions and aliasing of names, which we now cover in more detail.

 Limitations